 The proper placement is critical for a good-sounding environment.
 In this guide, you will learn how to treat the recording room acoustically.

 Bass traps are the most important acoustic treatment solution for recording studios because low frequencies are the hardest to control.

 Especially for the home recording environment because our house and rooms are not made for recording.

 Bass traps need to cover as many corner spaces in our room as possible.
 If you manage to cover every inch of corners, better.
 But you have to cover at least 60% of the corner space in your room.

-First of all, place bass traps in every corner where two walls and ceiling meet.
-Also, cover corners below it, where two walls and floor meet.
+First of all, place bass traps in every corner where two walls and the ceiling join.
+Also, cover corners below it, where two walls and the floor join.
 This is eight corners in total.
 And there are specific bass traps for that.

 This is important because these corners are the places where low frequencies build up the most.
 So, you need to treat them acoustically first.

 After that, you have to cover vertical and horizontal corners with bass traps.
 If you cover the whole space, it’s good.
 But if you don’t have that much budget, cover at least 50% of the area.